Get coding! It’s Wyndham Coding Champs time!

 - Entries must consist of original media (backdrops, sprites, sounds) created by the entrant, or built-in media from the Scratch platform.

-- Content of all entries must be ‘G’ rated.
+- Content of all entries must be ‘G’ or ‘PG’ rated, suitable for general audiences.

 - The result of the competition is final and no correspondence will be entered into.